This is the amount of social media users out there. In 2023, this represents more than half of the world’s population.

 There are too many sources, too many customers, and too many voices.
 And when you do finally miss something, it could end up being a costly complaint from a valued customer, or an endorsement from a powerful influencer.

-But you don’t have to risk it.
+But it doesn’t have to be this way.
 A social listening tool picks up every mention of your brand on social media and pulls it all into one place.

-That way, you can see everything said about you as it happens, from one plan, thus saving you a whopping amount of time.
+That way, you can see everything that is being said about you as it happens, in one place, thus saving you an insane amount of time.

 You could be providing the best service in the world, your brand is only worth what your customers are willing to invest in it.